mspnp/performance-optimization/MonolithicPersistence/README.md

 - Follow the same procedure as the previous step using **Poly** instead of **Mono**.

-- To verfy that the log is insertd to the LogDB, in Sql Server Object Explorer tree view, expand to Log database and run the following query
+- To verify that the log is inserted to the LogDB, in Sql Server Object Explorer tree view, expand to Log database and run the following query

 ``` sql
 SELECT Count(*) FROM dbo.PolyLog